Randy Travis

-Randy Bruce Traywick (born May 4, 1959), known professionally as Randy Travis, is an American country and gospel music singer and songwriter, as well as a film and television actor.
+Randy Bruce Traywick (born May 4, 1959), known professionally as Randy Travis, is an American country and southern gospel singer and songwriter, as well as a film and television actor.
 Active since 1979, he has recorded over 20 studio albums and charted more than 50 singles on Billboard's Hot Country Songs charts, including sixteen that reached the number-one position.

 Travis's commercial success began in the mid-1980s with the release of his album Storms of Life, which was certified triple-platinum by the Recording Industry Association of America.
 He followed up his major-label debut with a string of platinum and multi-platinum albums, but his commercial success declined throughout the 1990s.
 In 1997, he left Warner Bros.
 Records for DreamWorks Records; he signed to Word Records for a series of gospel albums beginning in 2000 before transferring back to Warner at the end of the 21st century's first decade.
 His musical accolades include seven Grammy Awards, eleven ACM Awards, eight Dove Awards, a star on the Hollywood Walk of Fame, and a 2016 induction into the Country Music Hall of Fame.
 Major songs of his include "On the Other Hand", "Forever and Ever, Amen", "I Told You So", "Hard Rock Bottom of Your Heart", and "Three Wooden Crosses".

 He is noted as a key figure in the neotraditional country movement, a return to more traditional sounds within the genre following the country pop crossovers of the early 1980s.
 Nearly all of his albums were produced or co-produced by Kyle Lehning, and feature frequent co-writing credits from Paul Overstreet, Don Schlitz, and Skip Ewing.
 Critics have compared his baritone singing voice to other artists such as Lefty Frizzell, Merle Haggard, and George Jones.
 Since surviving a near-fatal stroke in 2013, which severely limited his singing and speaking ability, he has released archival recordings and made limited public appearances.
 James Dupré has toured singing Travis's songs with his road band.
 Between mid-2024 and January 2025, Travis released two new songs where his voice was re-created via artificial intelligence.

 Travis's acting career includes roles in the television movies Wind in the Wire (1993) and A Holiday to Remember (1995), as well as the Patrick Swayze movie Black Dog (1998).